franciscop/react-text/readme.md

 );
 ```

-When nesting dictionaries **they will cascade** and the latter keys will override the previous keys.
+When nesting dictionaries **they will cascade** and the latter ids will override the previous ids.

 ```js
 const dictA = {